-This statement is intended to reflect the areas set out in section 54(1) of the UK Modern Slavery Act 2015 and covers our financial year 2022.
+This statement is intended to reflect the areas set out in section 54(1) of the UK Modern Slavery Act 2015 and covers our financial year 2021.
 It has been approved by the Board of Directors and is signed by HSH's CEO.
-Our next review and updated statement is scheduled to be released in 2024 for our financial year 2023.
-For any questions, please contact Corporate Responsibility and Sustainability Department at cr@peninsula.com.
+Our next review and updated statement is scheduled to be released in 2023 for our financial year 2022.
+For any questions, please contact: Joshua Wong, Senior Manager, Corporate Responsibility and Sustainability, at joshuawong@peninsula.com or Nadine Maurellet, Group General Counsel, at joshuawong@peninsula.com or Nadine Maurellet@peninsula.com.